DamianJM/Depolymerase-Predictor/README.md

 - scikit-learn>=1.1
 ```
 # Usage
-To run `DePP_CLI`, you only need to provide an input `FASTA` file containing protein sequences you wish to analyse you and (optionally) the name of the output `CSV` file to save your predictions:
+To run `DePP_CLI`, you only need to provide an input `FASTA` file containing protein sequences you wish to analyse and (optionally) the name of the output `CSV` file to save your predictions:

 ```
 depp_cli.py -i <fasta file> -o <CSV file>